 Sow 2-3 scarred seeds or uninjured embryos in a pot using Method Three.
 Or, as in Daniela's students' experiment, sow several scarred seeds and embryos in a community pot; you will later need to separate and repot the individual seedlings.
 In 2-3 weeks nearly all of the seeds will have sprouted.
 (To date, I have not determined if uninjured embryos germinate the same, better, or worse than scarred seeds.)

-In the nursery, ‘uhaloa seedlings grow best in 50%-0% shade, with or without fertilizer, and should be 6-12 inches tall in 3-6 months; plant them into your garden at this size.
+In the nursery, ‘uhaloa seedlings grow best in 50%-0% shade, with or without fertilizer, and should be 6-12 inches tall in 3-6 months; plant them in your garden at this size.
 Seedlings are occasionally infested by sap-sucking insects such as aphids and mealybugs.
 Refer to Enemies in the Garden for methods to combat these pests.

 Growing from Cuttings: I have tried a few times to root ‘uhaloa cuttings with very limited success.
 The few resulting plants were always less vigorous than seedlings.
 I have also successfully potted up tiny seedlings I find in the garden or field.
 These should be kept in a shaded sealed clear container or a mist chamber for several days until their roots recover.

 Growth in the Garden: Plant your ‘uhaloa in the sunniest and driest spot in your garden, water it weekly for a month, and then ignore it.
 It should grow to maturity (i.e., flowering) in 3-6 months with little or no care.
 The most common mistake people make with ‘uhaloa is overwatering which can kill it.
 Just remember that ‘uhaloa naturally grows in very dry locations which you should try to mimic.
-Unfortunately, even well cared for ‘uhaloa do not seem to have a very long lifespan — normally five years or less.
+Unfortunately, even well-cared-for ‘uhaloa do not seem to have a very long lifespan — normally five years or less.
 However, it is not uncommon for seedlings to sprout directly beneath a mature plant.
-You can take advantage of this by pruning the adult plant down to its base when it dies, and letting one of its seedlings grow as a replacement.
+You can take advantage of this by pruning the adult plant down to its base when it dies and letting one of its seedlings grow as a replacement.
 Collecting and storing seeds in your refrigerator is also good insurance.

 Diseases & Pests: I have never had to deal with any diseases or pests of consequence for ‘uhaloa.
 Any problems you might have are more likely the result of overwatering or over-shading your plant.
-Forest & KIm Starr have numerous photo-records of Eublemma accedens, a small moth, and its larvae which feed on ‘uhaloa.
+Forest & Kim Starr have numerous photo-records of Eublemma accedens, a small moth, and its larvae which feed on ‘uhaloa.

 Ā ā Ē ē Ī ī Ō ō Ū ū